 1926 - Delta Queen and Delta King fabricated on the River Clyde in Glasgow, Scotland, and shipped to Stockton, California, for final assembly.

-1947 - Decommissioned; Delta Queen auctioned to Tom Greene, Greene Line Steamers; boat travels 5,000 miles from San Francisco Bay, down the west coast of America, Mexico, and Central America, through the Panama Canal, north through the Caribbean Sea, into the Gulf of Mexico, and finally to the mouth of the Mississippi River at New Orleans.
+1947 - Decommissioned; Delta Queen auctioned to Tom Greene, Greene Line Steamers, travels 5,000 miles from San Francisco Bay, down the west coast, Mexico, and Central America, through the Panama Canal, north through the Caribbean Sea, into the Gulf of Mexico, and finally to the mouth of the Mississippi River at New Orleans.
+Arrives May 20, 1947.